Kagami/webmify/README.md

 ### Technical details

 Latest Edge has support for VP9/Opus MSE tracks but not for a common WebM files.
 This script patches site logic and loads WebMs via MSE API so they can be played in Edge.
-Unfortunately Edge doesn't support SourceBuffer with VP9 and Opus tracks muxed together so currently only WebMs with single VP9 track work.

 ### License